SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 ##### Option 2: JBoss Fuse Configuration using Blueprint configuration file

 Similarly to Option 1, it is necessary to create and deploy a Blueprint XML configuration file under the JBoss Fuse deploy folder.
-The following is a sample Blueprint configuration showing necessary configuration in order to successfully connect to the Solace Message Broker.
+The following is a sample Blueprint configuration showing necessary configuration in order to successfully connect to the Solace Event Broker.
 The XML configuration file can have any name, e.g.: blueprint.xml

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>